MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 WHERE AddressID = IDENT_CURRENT('SalesLT.Address');
 ```

-> **Note**: This code only works because there is only one user working in the database.
-In a real scenario, with many users, a query to ascertain the IDs of the records that were inserted is required to specify them explicitly in case new customer and address records had been inserted since the original code was run.
+> **Note**: This code only works because you are the only user working in the database.
+In a real scenario, you would need to ascertain the IDs of the records that were inserted and specify them explicitly in case new customer and address records had been inserted since you ran your original code.

 ## Insert data as using a transaction